VishaalC/TodoListApp/README.md

 # TodoListApp
-To-do list app capable of adding and deleting items made using Xamarin and C#
+To-do list app capable of adding and deleting items made using Xamarin and C#.

 Screenshot of app running on an Android phone